Frad27/CyclisticCaseStudy/README.md

 ## PHASE 3: PROCESS

-I will be using BigQuery to combine all files into dataset and clean data.
-BigQuery is a serverless data warehouse that can automatically scale to handle petabytes of data, which is much larger than the amount of data that Excel can handle.
+I will be using PostgreSQL to combine all files into dataset and clean data.
+PostgreSQL is a powerful and versatile database system that is well-suited for analyzing data for a cyclistic company.
+It is scalable, performant, flexible, secure, and has a large and active community.
+In addition, PostgreSQL has several features that make it specifically well-suited for analyzing geospatial and time series data, which are both important types of data for a company.
-This means that I can store and analyze large datasets without having to worry about managing my own infrastructure.
-BigQuery is a very fast data warehouse that can query large datasets in seconds.
-This means that I can quickly analyze data and get insights that I can use to make better decisions.